sasabosnic/rgz/typing.md

 stand) straight, so your posture is healthier, and it's simply more relaxing.

 My initial goal was just to improve my typing speed.
 Of course, high speed is necessary, but when I started using ErgoDox, I realized that comfort is the primary reward: my hands, shoulders, and back are much happier now.
 Yes, ErgoDox costs three hundred dollars, but it's the best keyboard available today for that price, and the keyboard is the most important part of my workplace.
-If you're typing all day long, you can connect your awesome keyboard to [a nine-dollar computer](https://getchip.com/) and be productive in no time.
+If you're typing all day long, you can connect your awesome keyboard to any cheap computer and be productive in no time.

-[Check my current setup and why I've chosen ErgoDox EZ](/setup.html#ErgoDox%20EZ%20V3).

 ## Alternative keyboard layout